WFMZ-TV: Subchannels

 WFMZ offers three subchannels on a multiplex shared with WBPH-TV, WLVT-TV, and WPPT.
 One is the 69 News Weather Channel, a continuous loop of regional weather information, traffic cameras, and news headlines.
-69 News Weather Channel launched February 5, 2001, and is the first such multicast service in the United States.
+69 News Weather Channel launched February 5, 2001, and is the first such multicast service in the United States; unlike other AccuWeather affiliates, who generally used the Local AccuWeather Channel service that mixed nationally-oriented segments produced by AccuWeather with local content, WFMZ's service has always been entirely local.
 Another subchannel offers a simulcast of WDPN-TV's MeTV channel.

 Translators

-The WBPH-WFMZ-WLVT-WPPT multiplex is broadcast on a digital replacement translator that improve reception in areas to the south of Allentown, including Philadelphia:
+The WBPH-WFMZ-WLVT-WPPT multiplex is broadcast on two digital replacement translators that improve reception in areas to the south of Allentown, including Philadelphia:

-A second digital replacement translator in Boyertown on UHF channel 27 is no longer active.
-A third digital replacement translator for WFMZ-TV on UHF channel 24 in Allentown (WFMZ-AB), which is no longer active, and W24CS-D in Reading offers a different mix of channels with two additional subchannels from WDPN-TV.
+A third digital replacement translator for WFMZ-TV on UHF channel 24 in Allentown, as well as separately licensed translator W24CS-D in Reading, offer a different mix of channels with two additional subchannels from WDPN-TV, but none from WBPH, WLVT, or WPPT.

 In 2009, WFMZ began carrying Retro TV as a WFMZ subchannel.
-On January 24, 2014, however, MeTV announced that it would move its Philadelphia-market affiliation from WFMZ-TV's 69.3 subchannel to KJWP (channel 2), which has carried MeTV programming in addition to the WFMZ subchannel since November 2013.
+On January 24, 2014, however, MeTV announced that it would move its Philadelphia-market affiliation from WFMZ-TV's 69.3 subchannel to KJWP (channel 2, now WDPN-TV), which has carried MeTV programming in addition to the WFMZ subchannel since November 2013.
 In April 2014, Atlanta-based Tuff TV officially replaced MeTV on the 69.3 subchannel; in December 2014, the signal began carrying the Heroes & Icons network feed.
 On October 1, 2019, WFMZ re-added MeTV as a simulcast of WDPN-TV on the 69.3 subchannel; H&I is still seen in the market on WDPN's fourth subchannel.

 Analog-to-digital conversion

-WFMZ-TV shut down its analog signal over UHF channel 69 on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal regulations.
-WFMZ's digital signal continued broadcasting its pre-transition UHF channel 46.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 69, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition.
+WFMZ-TV shut down its analog signal over UHF channel 69 on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal regulations.
+WFMZ's digital signal continued broadcasting its pre-transition UHF channel 46, using virtual channel 69.

-WFMZ's standalone signal was sold in the 2017 broadcast spectrum auction.
+WFMZ's standalone signal was sold in the 2016 broadcast incentive auction.
 It entered into a channel-sharing agreement with WBPH-TV.
 To relieve any congestion related to the channel sharing, some of WFMZ's subchannels moved to KJWP, which WFMZ purchased in a separate transaction with the proceeds from the spectrum sale.